-The results of this selection are shown in Fig. \ref{fig:simple_line} with the distributions in the [Mg/Fe]-[Fe/H] and [Mg/Mn]-[Al/Fe] planes shown for the thick (Region I) and thin (Region II) discs.
-We can see that the distributions for both Regions are similar to those found in the previous Sect. \ref{section:chem_haywood}.
+The results of this selection are shown in Fig.~\ref{fig:simple_line} with the distributions in the [Mg/Fe]-[Fe/H] and [Mg/Mn]-[Al/Fe] planes shown for the thick (Region I) and thin (Region II) discs.
+The distributions for the two regions are similar to those found in the previous Sect. \ref{section:chem_haywood}.
 Stars from Region I are densest around ([Mg/Mn] $ \approx 0.4$, [Al/Fe] $ \approx 0.15$) but reach lower values of [Mg/Mn], down to approximately $ -0.1 $.
 Region II has the densest part of the selection at ([Mg/Mn] $ \approx 0.0$, [Al/Fe] $ \approx 0.0$), and also includes a group of low-Al stars previously identified as halo, located around ([Mg/Mn] $ \approx 0.3$, [Al/Fe] $ \approx -0.2$).
-Further results of this selection, including the distributions in the X-Y plane, the $ R_{\mathrm{gal}} $-Z plane, the [Mg/Fe]-[Fe/H] plane, and the [Mg/Mn]-[Al/Fe] plane for each of the three regions, can be found in Appendix \ref{appendix:results} in Fig. \ref{fig:simple results full}.